enthought/traitsui/docs/source/traitsui_user_manual/testing.rst

 All the builtin testing support for TraitsUI editors are still present, but now this tester can perform the additional, custom user interaction.

-Add support for inspecting GUI states
+Add Support for Inspecting GUI States
 -------------------------------------

 The steps to extend |UIWrapper.inspect| is identical to those for extending